pakeke-constructor/umg-mod-monorepo/effects/planning.md

 -------------

-# How often should we automatically recalculate?
+# How often should we automatically recalculate properties?
 OK.
 Obviously, this is a bit awkward.
 We want dynamic upgrades. ie. per-tick recalculation.